kernle32dll/httpbulk-go/README.md

 ### Advanced usage (future objects)

 If you want to safely provide the result of the request to multiple receivers (e.g. multiple go routines), ``bulk.Future`` is to your rescue.
-A Future provides a simple ``Get()`` method, which blocks on the first execution to fetch the result from the underlining channel, but returns the same result on subsequent calls.
-Of course, this method is concurrency safe.
+A Future provides two simple method for receiving results - ``Get()``  and ``GetWithContext(...)``.
+Both block on the first execution to fetch the result from the underlining channel, but return the same result on subsequent calls.
+Of course, both methods are concurrency safe.

 To get a `bulk.Future`, use the following two (otherwise semantically identical to their channel counterparts)  methods: